schoenemeyer/specfem3d-centos-gpu/README.md

 ./run_this_example.sh

+Caution: This example only comes with the 7.0.0 Version.

 This  contains an example for a small regional simulation and an event located in southern Greece; the example can be run as a small test on a single desktop machine
   (4 CPUs, forward simulation lasts ~5min, kernel simulation lasts ~10min)